What is hypnosis? Click to read: What is hypnosis?

 No swinging watches then?

 Nope – sorry!
-Modern methods just involve talking to the person using carefully constructed language.
+Modern methods just involve talking to the person using a carefully constructed language.
 Old methods of hypnotism included tiring the eyes by staring at something.

 How much does a session cost?